kisstamasj/notes/k8s-basic.md

 - ```kubectl rollout status deployment/myapp-deployment``` get the deployment rollout statuses
 - ```kubectl rollout history deployment/myapp-deployment``` get the deployment history and revisions

+## Deployment Strategy
+- Recreate: shut down the full application and recreate !DANGEROUS!
+- Rolling update: Not destroy the full application, update and recreate one by one of the services (This is the default strategy)

 ## Example
 ```yaml
 apiVersion: apps/v1